-Current research on this project aims to improve various aspects of the model.
+Current research on this project aims at improving various aspects of the model.
 The current model extrapolates limited satellite data to high-energies to obtain the initial particle spectrum.
 Improvement to the model can be achieved by combining neutron monitor data, which provide better information of the particle spectrum at high energies, with the satellite data.
 Collaboration with the US Naval Research Lab is currently under way to implement an improved particle spectrum model.
+An example of the proposed particle spectrum is shown in Figure 10.